 Before writing a new ebuild, check bugs.gentoo.org to see if an ebuild has already been written for the package, but has not yet been added to the Gentoo repository.
 Go to bugs.gentoo.org, choose query and select Advanced Search; as product select Gentoo Linux, as component select ebuilds.
 In the search field put the name of the ebuild and as status select all possible fields, then submit the query.
 For you lazy people, click here.

 In general, the Gentoo repository should only be used for storing .ebuild files, as well as any relatively small companion files, such as patches or sample configuration files.
 These types of files should be placed in the /usr/portage/mycat/mypkg/files directory to keep the main mycat/mypkg directory uncluttered.
 Exceptions to this rule are for larger patch files (we recommend this for patches above 20KB) which should be distributed as tarballs via the Gentoo mirror system so that people do not waste excessive amounts of bandwidth and hard drive space.
 Also, you should not add binary (non-ASCII) files to the git tree.
 Also, speaking of merging changes, any patches you add to Portage should generally not be compressed.
 This will allow git to merge changes and correctly inform developers of conflicts.

 Remember, the packages that you commit must be ready out of the box for end users when committed as stable.
 Make sure that you have a good set of default settings that will satisfy the majority of systems and users that will use your package.
 If your package is broken, and you are not sure how to get it to work, check some other distributions that have done their own versions of the package.
-You can check Mandriva or Debian or Fedora for some examples.
+You can check Debian or Fedora for some examples.